Ergodicity in discrete-time quantum walks: Focus on two-state quantum walks on the line

 \subsection{Two-state coined walk}

 Coined walks on $\Z$ are historically the first models that gave birth to the field.
 Notwithstanding their simplicity, they nicely illustrate the quantum effects of the walk.
-In the case of two spins, limit theorems for the walk per unit time were established in \cite{Konno2002,Konno2005}.
-In these papers, the step sizes were chosen as one, with nonzero coin entries.
+In the case of two spins, limit theorems for the walk per unit time were established in \cite{Konno2002,Konno2005}, see also \cite{CJWW} for recent extensions.
+In \cite{Konno2002,Konno2005}, the step sizes were chosen as one, with nonzero coin entries.
 We consider a generalized version of this model wherein we allow arbitrary step sizes.
 We will see that this affects the ergodicity of the quantum walk.

 Consider a walk $U$ on $\ell^2(\Z,\C^2)$ of the form

 where $ =:C$ is unitary.